HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 Stakeholders accountable for specific areas of a backlog may be alienated to the needs of other stakeholder or the organization.
 As they work on refining and prioritizing their specific section of the backlog, their view (and subsequently the way they communicate) regarding priorities becomes biased.

-One very common manifestation of this is the usage of "First-priority", without the full context of the other initiatives.
+A common consequence of this is the use of "First-priority", without the full context of the other initiatives.
 This, in turn, results in a loss of credibility and impact regarding the information presented.

 ### Short-sighted prioritization